Quantifying the Generalization Gap in Seizure Detection: A Large-Scale Empirical Benchmark via the SzCORE Challenge: Evaluated algorithms

-Nineteen participants took part in the challenge.
-This resulted in 30 submissions, leading to 20 distinct algorithms after considering unique approaches and minor variations.
-Submission methods followed a popular scheme in which the algorithm processes the input signal in fixed-duration windows.
-The window then slides with a predefined step to the next input.
+To ensure a comprehensive audit of the field, we analyzed 28 distinct algorithmic executions (derived from 20 unique architectural approaches).
+These models represent a broad cross-section of current methodologies, ranging from classical feature engineering to state-of-the-art deep learning.
+Algorithms process the input signal in fixed-duration windows, which slide with a predefined step to the next input.
 The window duration ranged from a few seconds to a few minutes.
 The algorithm processing can typically be described in three steps: 1. pre-processing the input windows - filtering and sometimes extracting signal features, 2. processing the inputs with a machine-learning model, 3. post-processing the model outputs.

 \paragraph{Pre-processing} Most algorithms included a pre-processing step comprising a band-stop and / or band-pass filter~\cite{sanei_fundamentals_2007}.
 Some algorithms extracted features of the EEG after filtering.
 Four algorithms used the short-time Fourier transform (STFT) of the EEG as input to the model.
 The \textit{Gradient Boost v1, v2, v3} algorithms extracted linear and non-linear connectivity features.
 The \textit{Random Forest} algorithm combined time features with frequency ones.
 The \textit{NE Illusion} algorithm included a channel selection step.
 Similarly, the \textit{STORM} algorithm removed low-quality EEG channels.